Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

-As gas returns towards the centre of mass and approaches the fall-back radius, collisions between particles will lead to shocks and heating, which in turn will lead to cooling.
-Energy is no longer conserved as the orbit circularises, while angular momentum is conserved.
+As gas streams back toward the center of mass and approaches the fall-back radius, collisions between particles generate shocks and dissipation of kinetic energy.
+The orbit circularises, but angular momentum is conserved.
 Circularisation timescales are of the order of the orbital period at this new semi-major axis given by $R_{\rm c}$

 Eventually the system will further evolve through viscous interactions, which will lead to the disc spreading - some material falling into the potential well and accreting to the binary while some material moves outwards.
 The associated timescale is